scipy-conference/scipy_proceedings/papers/mark_wickert_247/mwickert_247.rst

 The Python computational tool is composed of a Jupyter notebook and a helper module :code:`GPS_helper.py`.
 The key elements of the helper are described in Figure :ref:`GPShelper`.
-Here we see that the class :code:`GPS_data_source` is responsible propagating the SVs in view by the User in time-step with a constant velocity *line segment* User trajectory.
+Here we see that the class :code:`GPS_data_source` is responsible for propagating the SVs in view by the User in time-step with a constant velocity *line segment* User trajectory.
 The end result is a collection of matrices (ndarrays) that contain the ECEF User coordinates as the triples :math:`(x_u,y_u,z_u)` versus times (also the ENU version) and for each SV indexed as :math:`i=1,2,3,4`, the ECEF triples